learn-co-curriculum/ruby-environment-setup-summary/README.md

 ### Requirements

-These are the basic requirements for Learn and Ruby, below we describe how we set them up using Environmentalizer, but if you setup your environment yourself, you should have the basic requirements listed below:
+These are the basic requirements for Learn and Ruby, below we describe how we set them up using Environmentalizer, but if you set up your environment yourself, you should have the basic requirements listed below:

 1. XCode & GCC
 2. Git